 Not all clients and designers are a good fit with each other.
 It's important to ask questions up front so there are no surprises.
 A good web designer will be honest about the cost of a website, even if it means they lose the potential work.

 At Potterton Creative, we quote work by the hour or by the project.
 Website quotes we provide range from $300 - $2,500.
 That's a big range, but that is because every project is unique.
 We allow for one website layout change before we charge additional time at the hourly rate.

 Additional Rate Notes:

-Videos are charged at the rate at which we have to pay.
+Stock videos are charged at the rate at which we have to pay.
 We do not add an additional fee, but these are not included in the website quote unless you request video(s) before your quote is provided.